sedostheatre/sedos.co.uk/input/events/curious-auditions.md

 metaDescription: Information about The Curious Incident of the Dog in the Night-Time auditions and pre-audition workshop
 ---
-Full information for *[The Curious Incident of the Dog in the Night-Time](https://www.sedos.co.uk/shows/2026-the-curious-incident-of-the-dog-in-the-night-time)* auditions has now been released and workshops and audition slots are open for booking.
+Full information about *[The Curious Incident of the Dog in the Night-Time](https://www.sedos.co.uk/shows/2026-the-curious-incident-of-the-dog-in-the-night-time)* auditions has now been released and workshops and audition slots are open for booking.

 **AUDITION DATES**